TloSmallpotato/tinyreader/docs/FFMPEG_KIT_TESTFLIGHT_FIX.md

 ### Option A: Use expo-av for Basic Video Operations

-If you only need basic video trimming without re-encoding, you can use `expo-av` with metadata-based trimming (your original approach).
+If you only need basic video trimming without re-encoding, you can use `expo-av` with metadata-based trimming.
 This doesn't require FFmpeg.

 **Pros:**
 - No native dependencies